Living-with-machines/wiki2gaz/docs/source/getting-started/index.rst

 - In ``resources/wikidata/extracted/``:

-    - A list of ``.csv`` files, each containing 5,000 rows corresponding to geographical entities extracted from Wikidata.
+    - A list of CSV files, each containing 5,000 rows corresponding to geographical entities extracted from Wikidata.
     - ``wikidata_gazetteer.csv``: The Wikidata-based gazetteer.
     - ``mentions_to_wikidata.json``: A dictionary that maps mentions to